flux-subsystem-argo/flamingo/README.md

 # Flamingo - the Flux Subsystem for Argo

 Flamingo is the **Flux Subsystem for Argo** (FSA).
-Flamingo's container image can be used as a drop-in replacement for the equivalent ArgoCD version to visualize, and manage Flux workloads, alongside ArgoCD.
+Flamingo's container image can be used as a drop-in extension for the equivalent ArgoCD version to visualize, and manage Flux workloads, alongside ArgoCD.

+This opensource project is sponsored by [Weaveworks](https://www.weave.works/blog/weave-gitops-assured-accelerator-oss-with-enterprise-support), and they provide commercial support for its users via **Weave GitOps Assured Accelerator**.

 ## Why use Flamingo?